2021 Westminster Dog Show Agility Competition, top moments and more

 Westminster, also known as "America's Dog Show", kicked things off at Lyndhurst in Tarrytown, N.Y. on Friday in its first outdoor show ever.
 The action includes Breed Judging and Junior Showmanship Preliminaries as the best dogs in the country – a total of 2,500 dogs representing 209 breeds – compete for the highly coveted blue ribbon and title of Best in Show.

-The field was narrowed down from 350 dogs who participated in two rounds of agility preliminaries on Friday, to 50 finalists competing in the big tent Saturday for the title of Masters Agility Champion.
+The field was narrowed down from 350 dogs who participated in two rounds of agility preliminaries on Friday, to 50 finalists who competed in the big tent Saturday for the title of Masters Agility Champion.

-The dogs climb, balance, jump, weave and sprint their way over and through a series of obstacles on a course that they have never seen before – handlers and their dogs didn't get their first look at the course until 45 minutes before the event started.
+The dogs climbed, balanced, jumped, weaved and sprinted their way over and through a series of obstacles on a course that they have never seen before – handlers and their dogs didn't get their first look at the course until 45 minutes before the event started.

 While the equipment is the same each year, the course layout is different for every dog show, so success will lie in the communication between the dog and their handler to guide them through the course without ever having done it before.
 And it's all trickier than you might imagine, as one dog's trainer discovered while taking an unfortunate fall.

-This year’s obstacles include the seesaw, tunnel, bar jump, tire jump and fan-favorite weave poles.
+This year’s obstacles included the seesaw, pause table, open and closed tunnel, bar jumps, tire jump and fan-favorite weave poles.

 More than 300 dogs ranging from a Chihuahua to a Rottweiler competed in the timed obstacle course, and Border Collies were the top-represented breed in this year's agility challenge with 59 entries.
 Last year, P!nk the Border Collie won it all after finishing the course in under 30 seconds!

-There are five Regular Classes that are divided by jump heights in order to make the competition equal between the different sizes of dogs.
-They are:
+There are five classes that are divided by jump heights in order to make the competition equal between the different sizes of dogs.
+They were:

 8" Class – dogs up to 11" at the shoulder